Home

 Video/HT System: Integrated

-TV/Projector: Samsung 55" LED - wall mounted
+TV/Projector: Sony 55" OLED - wall mounted

 Comments on HT System: Could be better but is adequate to enjoy movies at home.